 Now that I have farmed 25 accounts, I can use those accounts and their permutations to sign up for accounts at various places.
 If I was hunting the latest consumer product, I can set up accounts on an online retailer’s website.
 Then I can scrape the site for availability of the hot item, add it to a shopping cart and go through the checkout.
 The idea here is to have as many accounts on the retailer as possible to maximize the possibility of adding the item to the cart.
 So, now I have to take my 25 emails and come up with 200 or more accounts.
 All of this requires spreadsheets and databases, in order to keep the usernames and passwords available for use.

 To automate this effort, threat actors will use tools like Essentials or AYCD to load a series of fresh Gmail accounts into a “farmer” to make them look human and then use them to establish approved accounts on various retailers.
 Being a human in a bot’s world means doing time-consuming leg work that can require creativity.
 Once the manual solution is perfected, it can always be automated to eliminate the tedium required to purchase that hot item everyone wants – before a real human does.
 There is a saying that farming isn’t for everyone.
 My Gmail account farm is doing great and a fresh new crop shows up every few days.

-To learn more about how Cequence Bot Defense can accurately identify malicious transactions, even when attackers retool, watch this video on our behavioral fingerprinting approach:
+To learn more about how Cequence API Spartan can accurately identify malicious transactions, even when attackers retool, watch this video on our behavioral fingerprinting approach: